Audi A6: C9 (Typ 4L, 2025)

 In March 2023, Audi CEO Markus Duesmann announced that the A4 would be renamed the A5, while the A6 would become the A7, with the future A4 etron and A6 etron to be sold as electric vehicles only.
 In February 2025 this renaming was cancelled, therefore the internal combustion engine version is marketed as the sixth-generation A6.

 The sixth-generation A6 was officially unveiled on 4 March 2025, firstly as the Avant station wagon model.
 Orders for the A6 Avant began in March 2025 with deliveries set to commence in late May 2025.
 The sedan model was unveiled on 15 April 2025, with sales of the sedan model started in the same month.

 The new A6 is built on the PPC (Premium Platform Combustion) architecture, which made its debut on the A5 (B10).
 The platform can also be equipped with all-wheel steering and a Quattro sport differential on Quattro all-wheel drive models.
 The A6 is also available with the adaptive air suspension and second-generation digital OLED lighting technology.
 Audi claims the A6 Avant is the most aerodynamic Audi Avant model with a combustion engine with a drag coefficient of 0.25, part of this is because of the large air curtains and controllable air intakes at the front, the design of the roof spoiler, and aerodynamic panels on the sides of the rear window.
-The A6 Avant is 60 mm is longer than its predecessor.
+The A6 Avant is 60 mm longer than its predecessor.

 Audi claims the interior of the A6 offers "a first-class experience".
 The dashboard features an 11.9-inch digital driver's display, 14.5-inch infotainment touchscreen display, and an optional 10.9-inch front passenger touchscreen display.
 Other available interior features are a 3D Bang & Olufsen sound system, an adjustable panoramic sunroof, an air quality package includes an ionizer and fine dust sensor, and four-zone automatic climate control.
 The A6 Avant has a maximum boot space of 1,532 L when the rear seats folded, which can be folded separately in 40:20:40 format.